Degis-Insurance/Degis-Core/docs/solidity-docgen/naughty-price/PolicyCore.md

     uint256 _stopIndex
   ) public
 ```
-Settle the policies when then insurance event do not happen
+Settle the policies for the users when insurance events do not happen
         Funds are automatically distributed back to the depositors

    Take care of the gas cost and can use the _startIndex and _stopIndex to control the size